corepunch/armvm/README.md

 armvm_cleanup(armvm_t *vm)
 Cleanup the virtual machine resources after execution.
 ```

-License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.
 See the LICENSE file for more details.